 Measure two tablespoons of TXP Polish per pound of rock and ceramic media.
 Fill with water to just below the top of the rocks.
 Tumble for seven days.

 Snowflake obsidian usually takes a great polish.
 However, burnishing this material after the polish step can often improve the shininess of the finished stones.
 If you would like to try burnishing to see if it improves the look of your polished stones, full burnishing instructions can be found here.

 Vibratory Tumbler Recipe:

 Coarse grit is not used in a vibrating rock tumbler.

 Medium Grit (150/220 Mesh):

 Obsidian is a fragile material the can easily be bruised or chipped.
-It is recommended that you use a minimum of 40% ceramic media.
+It is recommended that you use a minimum of 50% ceramic media.
 The use of this media will aid in the tumbling action in the barrel and help deliver grit to all surfaces of the rough.
 Also the more media, the better the cushioning.

 After you have your bowl loaded to the manufacturer's recommended level, add 1 tablespoon of grit for every two pounds of material, including the media, in the bowl.
 While the tumbler is running, slowly add water until the material has a thin coat of wet grit and the tumbling action is smooth and fast in the bowl.

 Check the bowl every 8-12 hours to ensure the action is still good.
 If the action has slowed, add water a little at a time until the action is back to normal.
 If the mud gets too thick you will need to do a complete rinse of the material and bowl.
 After rinsing, add fresh grit and water and start tumbling again.
 You are done with medium grit when you are satisfied with the shape and smoothness of the stones.
 Usually 2-3 days for us with this material.
 Give the material and bowl a thorough cleaning before moving on to fine grit.

 Fine Grit (500F Mesh):